cyqian97/Barista-Notebook/README.md

 - Manage coffee bean inventory with detailed metadata (origin, process, roast, variety, etc.)
 - Record brew sessions with method-specific parameters
-- Supports multiple brewing methods: Aeropress, Kalita, Espresso, and more
+- Supports multiple brewing methods: Aeropress, Kalita, Espresso, and more; create new methods on the fly
-- Track grind size, water temperature, brew time, and tasting notes
+- Track grind size, coffee dose, water temperature, brew time, and tasting notes
+- Quick-brew or view brews for a specific bean directly from the beans table
+- Filter brew history by bean and method (multi-select)

 ## Project Structure